In 2011, the notorious trial of Casey Anthony took place. Below is our original day-by-day update of that trial.

-Saturday the prosecution began addressing Anthony’s motive by attempting to present text messages they say show Anthony’s true feelings about her daughter–that Caylee stood in the way of her desire for a party-filled lifestyle and her relationship with her boyfriend Lazarro.
-Judge Belvin Perry questioned the probative nature of these messages, and suggested they would be excessively prejudicial, so the prosecution is currently withdrawing their attempt in introduce them.
+The prosecution began addressing Anthony’s motive by attempting to present text messages they say show Anthony’s true feelings about her daughter–that Caylee stood in the way of her desire for a party-filled lifestyle and her relationship with her boyfriend Lazarro.
+Judge Belvin Perry questioned the probative nature of these messages, and suggested they would be excessively prejudicial, so the prosecution withdrew their attempted introduction of them.

-For the full story of this latest testimony, go here.
+For the full story of this testimony, go here.

-Today’s testimony in the Casey Anthony trial has already brought out evidence of Anthony’s deception regarding her job and her boyfriend.
-Having heard testimony that Anthony told friends and family that she had a wealthy suitor named Jeffrey Michael Hopkins, and that she had a job at Universal Studios, today the jury heard from an acquaintance of Anthony’s named Jeff Hopkins and from an employee at Universal.
+Testimony in the Casey Anthony trial brought out evidence of Anthony’s deception regarding her job and her boyfriend.
+Having heard testimony that Anthony told friends and family that she had a wealthy suitor named Jeffrey Michael Hopkins, and that she had a job at Universal Studios; on this day, the jury heard from an acquaintance of Anthony’s named Jeff Hopkins and from an employee at Universal.
 Hopkins said he knew Anthony from school, but had no children and had not introduced Anthony to a nanny for Caylee, as she had claimed.
 Several other aspects and details of her stories about him were also untrue, including their relationship, his job, and where he lived.
 Leonard Turtora, the Universal Studios employee questioned by police about Anthony’s job, also testified, explaining that she had not worked at Universal during the time she claimed.

 While hair ripped by the root can still contain nuclear DNA, the shaft of hair such as that found in the car contains only mitochondrial DNA.
 Unlike nuclear DNA, mitochondrial DNA does not change between generations, but is passed directly and intact from the mother to the child.
 This means the DNA analysis of the hair shows only that it belonged to someone in Caylee’s maternal line, such as Caylee, Casey, or Cindy Anthony.